marwahaha/spin-glass-reference/README.md

 Notes about spin glasses, the Parisi variational formula, and CSPs

-## The optimal value of a CSP can be represented as the ground state energy of a spin glass
+## The optimal value of a CSP is the ground state energy of a spin glass

 * [dembo2017extremal](https://arxiv.org/abs/1503.03923) (extremal cuts)
 * [sen2017optimization](https://arxiv.org/abs/1606.02365) Extending extremal cut paper to max $$k$$ xor, max $$q$$-cut, etc